Scoop-Tech/scpx-wallet/README.md

 Scoop uses three levels of data encryption: one round of encryption in browser storage, another round in the commn Core Wallet layer, and a third round of encryption in the API layer.
 See [Scoop Security](https://github.com/Scoop-Tech/scpx-svr/blob/master/sec.md) for full details on SCPX's security and encryption model.

 This repo contains the open-source Core Wallet with integrated JS REPL command line interface.
-The CLI is decoupled from the Data Storage Contract and does not read from or write to it.
+The Core Wallet is decoupled from the Data Storage Contract and instead uses local ```wallet_xxx.dat``` encrypted files for persistence.

 ## Features